- a roundup of news from St.Andrew's

 What's Not on:-

-- We have cancelled all public acts of worship for the time being in accordance with requirements by the Government.
+- We have cancelled all public acts of worship for the time being.
+These include the regular Sunday services and the Wednesday Communion.

 We are very sorry that because of the current Coronavirus epidemic we are not able to offer any public acts of worship at St. Andrew's.